Rieght/IOSubtitles/README.md

 ## How to use
 Extract the files IOSubtitles.dll and subtitles.json into your "GameData\BepInEx\plugins" folder inside the game directory.

+The fontsize can be changed in "GameData\BepInEx\config\rieght.insultorder.iosubtitles.cfg" (Game needs to run atleast once) or via the F12-menu (Updates after changing/reloading the scene).

 ## How to contribute
 - Fork the repository.
 - Make the changes.